waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Active Plans
 - **Reach Power Plant:**
   - *Started: Turn 22019 (Sat Dec 27 11:20 AM)*
-  - **Status:** In Cerulean City.
+  - **Status:** Have Machine Part.
+En route to Power Plant.
-  1. Enter Cerulean Gym and find Machine Part (hidden in water).
+  1. Navigate to Route 9 (East of Cerulean).
-  2. Enter Route 9 and Surf to Power Plant.
+  2. Surf East/South to reach the Power Plant.
-  3. Deliver Machine Part.
+  3. Deliver Machine Part to the Manager.
 - **Bill's Grandpa Request:** Wants to see Lickitung (Everstone).
 NOTE: Requests are sequential.
 Must show Lickitung before he will ask for Oddish (Leaf Stone).